neomelb/QDD-Coin-2021/QDD Whitepaper.md

 #### 3.1.3 Circulation and Adoption

 Limited QDD token will be distributed to family and friends via Airdrop.
+Airdrop will be available for a limited time via www.qddtoken.com

 #### 3.1.4 Community Health